 Ruby is a scripting language built from the ground up for use in front end and back end web development and similar applications.
-It is a robust, dynamically typed, object-oriented language with syntax so easy to understand and high-level that it’s considered as close as you can get to coding in English.
+It is a robust, dynamically typed, and object-oriented language.
+What’s more, its syntax is so high-level and easy to understand that it’s considered as close as you can get to coding in English.

 More than one person has commented that they could basically understand Ruby code even without knowing how to program!

 Released in the 1990s, Ruby is an open-sourced language created by the Japanese programmer Yukihiro “Matz” Matsumoto.
 He has stated that the language is designed to be both fun and productive.
 Ruby is scripted, meaning that it’s an interpreted language rather than a compiled one.

 How Does Ruby Compare to Other Coding Languages?

 It helps to compare Ruby to other languages, to see how it’s similar and different.

 Python is a programming language that focuses on having a single, unambiguous solution to every problem.
 Ruby projects, by contrast, want to have many valid approaches to problem-solving.

 There are advantages and disadvantages to both methods.
 Some other differences include how strings are mutable in Ruby but not in Python, and Ruby only has one kind of list container.
 However, they are both heavily object-oriented–in both Python and Ruby everything is an object.

 Compared to C/C++, Ruby tends to hide a lot from programmers to make their jobs easier.
 This can indeed make it much easier to ship code, but means finding deep bugs might require a lot more digging.